Get financially-organized prior to marriage with a state-specific California prenuptial agreement

 “(c) Any provision in a premarital agreement regarding spousal support, including, but not limited to, a waiver of it, is not enforceable if the party against whom enforcement of the spousal support provision is sought was not represented by independent counsel at the time the agreement containing the provision was signed, or if the provision regarding spousal support is unconscionable at the time of enforcement.
 An otherwise unenforceable provision in a premarital agreement regarding spousal support may not become enforceable solely because the party against whom enforcement is sought was represented by independent counsel.”

-A Couple of important divorce cases relating to California Spousal Support
+A couple of important cases relating to CA Spousal Support

 Marriage of Facter